malkaguillot/malkaguillot.github.io/_pages/research.md

 Work in progress
 ------

-- *The Effect of Tax Incentives on Firms’ Charitable Donations in France*; with Julia CAGE, Agathe DENIS and Camille URVOY.
 - *Wage Incidence: Evidence from a Sectoral Tax in France*, with Sophie Cottet
 - *Journalism Quality*,
   with Elliott Ash, Julia Cagé and Nicolas Hervé